-This brief tabular biography offers a quick view of Willi Baumeister's life and work.
+This brief tabular resume offers a quick view of Willi Baumeister's life and work.
 More detailed information on his personal development is provided in the sub-sections and work overview organized by time period.
 Special themes are discussed under aspects and instructor.
 Moreover, short autobiographies from 1946 and 1955 show how Willi Baumeister saw himself.

 |1889||Born in Stuttgart. more on his background and family|